 Flowering - March - May.

 Other info. - This shrubby species is easy to identify in the field because of its habitat and its pleasant fragrance.
 When crushed, the leaves give off a lemon scent that is reminiscent of "Pledge" furniture polish.
 The small flowers of the plant are some of the first to be seen in the spring.
 They are short lived and the plant is typically seen with just leaves or in fruit.
-This is a dioeceous species, meaning plants will have either male or female flowers.
-Staminate plants typically have many more flowers than pistillate plants.
+Staminate plants typically have more flowers, and the flowers are a little larger and earlier to open, than pistillate plants.